ual-cci/music_gen_interaction_RTML/README.md

 Ideally we will have a strong PC with good GPU as a server and any machine (eg. my potato laptop) connecting to it.
 Another version is with having a Google Cloud Virtual Machine as the server (which works, but has availability and slow connectivity issues).
 Finally it can all run on one machine.

+## Docker demo

+Please for the easiest setup, see our instructions on running a nvidia Docker container with our code: https://hub.docker.com/repository/docker/previtus/demo-lstm-music-gen

 ## Install:
 Project is work in progress, so this will likely change and grow ...